Power goes out in Gaza, as Israel tightens siege and bombs the Palestinian territory

 Hamas, which governs Gaza, said earlier Wednesday that the territory would be plunged into "complete darkness" within the day.
 Hours later, Gaza's main power plant shut down.
 Israel has put Gaza under complete siege, barring the entry of fuel, food, water, medicine and more into the territory.

 The Biden administration said there are talks to create a safe corridor for civilians, echoing a call from the U.N.
 World Food Programme to create emergency humanitarian corridors.
-The Palestinian Health Ministry is also calling for the same to allow medication and medial teams in, as well as those with complex wounds out of Gaza to seek emergency treatment elsewhere.
+The Palestinian Health Ministry is also calling for the same to allow medication and medical teams in, as well as to allow those with complex wounds out of Gaza to seek emergency treatment elsewhere.

 All of the Gaza Strip's borders are closed, leaving Palestinian civilians with nowhere to escape or seek safety.
-Around a 10th of Gaza's population of about 2.3 million people are internally displaced.
+Around one-tenth of Gaza's population of about 2.3 million people is internally displaced.
 Many have sought shelter in U.N.-run schools.

 Israel and Egypt imposed a blockade on Gaza after the Hamas militant group took control of the territory in 2007.
-Egypt was sending in some aid through its Gaza border, but has stopped these deliveries since Tuesday due to Israel's airstrikes of the Gaza side of the border crossing.
+Egypt was sending in some aid through its border with Gaza but has stopped these deliveries since Tuesday due to Israel's airstrikes of the Gaza side of the border crossing.

 Militants overran a police station and military positions.
 They gunned down revelers at a dance music festival near Israel's border with Gaza, killing more than 200 people.
-They raided gated communities and shot families dead, and took at least 100 hostages to the Gaza Strip, according to Israeli officials.
+They raided gated communities and shot families dead, and Israeli officials estimate they took at least 100 hostages to the Gaza Strip.

 Hamas is expected to try to use the hostages in bargaining to free some of the thousands of Palestinians held in Israeli prisons, but the group insists it will not negotiate while Gaza is under attack.